wjallen/api-user-guide/docs/api-essentials/find_an_application.rst

 running.

 **Parameters:** This section describes important information, typically command line options, for running the app.
-The above app requires only one parameter - a URL pointing to an image for the classifier.
+The above app requires two parameters - a URL pointing to an image for the classifier, and the number of predictions that it should return.

 **Outputs:** The above app does not define any outputs.
 This section may be used to specify expected output file or folder names, counts, and ontologies.
 While